-We spent last night at the Kampground of America (KOA) in McKean, PA.
+We spent last night at the KOA in McKean, PA.
 We can’t seem to escape this rain.
 The next few days are looking more favorable in terms of weather, so fingers crossed.
-Upon waking up, I checked my phone for the forecast and it said “cloudy with a 5% chance of showers.”
+Waking up this morning, I checked my phone for the forecast and it said “cloudy with a 5% chance of showers.”
 When packing up my tent, the clouds opened up and it started to rain.
 Oh well.
-I’m currently hunkered down in the laundry room of the McKean KOA as I write this post.
-Continuing to push through it with a positive attitude!
+I’m currently hunkered down in the laundry room staying dry, keeping a positive attitude!

 Today we ride about 60 miles west to the town of Thompson, OH where we’ll stay at the KOA there.

-At the diner, Michael made a memorable quote to share on the blog: “It takes a lot longer to get places when you’re miserable” he said – perfectly summing up the vibe of the day so far.
+At the diner, Michael noted, “It takes a lot longer to get places when you’re miserable“–perfectly summing up the vibe of the day so far.

 Towards the end of the ride (about 7 miles from the finish), I pulled over to use a restroom and Michael continued on.
 He continued following Route 20, and then cut south towards Thompson.
-I ended up cutting the corner by taking an alternate route and came into the finish with a few miles shorter of riding than Michael. 🙂
+I ended up cutting the corner by taking an alternate route and came into the finish riding a few miles shorter than Michael. 🙂

 During the final stretch, Michael’s brother Mike drove along side us for the final few hundred feet of the ride.
 He caught these photos as we were coming into the KOA.

 The KOA has an excellent camp dog, “Shiloh”.
 He is one of the most chill and well-trained Golden Retreivers I’ve ever encountered and I took a five minute break before heading down to our site to give him some attention.